 II.
 Antennas

-We seek an antenna that is in our target frequency range (the UHF band) and also has an SMA for ease of interfacing with the SDR dongle.
+We seek an antenna that is in our target frequency range (the VHF band) and also has an SMA for ease of interfacing with the SDR dongle.
 To accomplish this, an antenna such as the ANT700 is compact high gain antenna and operates in the expected frequency range.

 III.
 RF Switch